 Before becoming co-anchor of "Weekend TODAY” in 2003, Holt anchored "Lester Holt Live," a daily news show on MSNBC.
 Holt served as a primary anchor for MSNBC's coverage of major news events, including Operation Iraqi Freedom and the war in Afghanistan, and he was the lead daytime anchor for MSNBC's coverage of Decision 2000.
 Holt also served as anchor of "Countdown: Iraq," a nightly news telecast concentrating on the latest developments surrounding the war with Iraq, from October 2002 through March 2003.
+Holt started at NBC News in 2000, anchoring “Newsfront.”
+While at NBC, Holt has covered every Olympics from the ground since the 2002 Winter Olympics in Salt Lake City.

-Holt came to MSNBC from after 14 years at WBBM-TV in Chicago.
-Previously, Holt worked as a reporter at WCBS-TV in New York City and sister station KCBS-TV in Los Angeles as a reporter and weekend anchor.
-His work has been recognized with numerous honors, including multiple Emmy Awards and a Robert F. Kennedy Journalism award.
-In June 2017, Holt was honored with Quinnipiac University’s Fred Friendly First Amendment Award.
+Holt has been recognized with numerous honors, including multiple Emmy Awards and a Robert F. Kennedy Journalism award.
+In 2019, he was honored with the prestigious Walter Cronkite Award for Excellence in Journalism.
+Two years prior in 2017, he was honored with Quinnipiac University’s Fred Friendly First Amendment Award.
 In April 2016, Holt received several notable designations: he was featured on TIME’s 100 Most Influential People list, The Hollywood Reporter’s Most Powerful People in New York list and was named “Journalist of the Year” by the National Association of Black Journalists.

 Holt is on Twitter at @LesterHoltNBC.